x56sandmanx/SandBot/README.md

 has color roles for boosters

 Currently working:
-A birthday command that allows the user to input their birthday intot he bot, and the bot will announce their birthday on the day they gave the bot
+A birthday command that allows the user to input their birthday into the bot, and the bot will announce their birthday on the day they gave the bot